UraniumTeam/actias/docs/acbx-specification.md

 |-------:|-----:|:------|:-----------|
 | 0 | UInt64 | BaseAddress | Base address for relocations in the block. |

-A relocation entry is stored in a UInt16, offset is specified in bits.
+A relocation entry is stored in a UInt16.
+Each relocation table block ends with a null entry.

 | Offset (bits) | Length | Field | Description|
 |--------------:|-------:|:------|:-----------|